 The North Carolina attorney general is one of the state’s top elected officials.
-The N.C. attorney general is elected to a four-year term by statewide popular vote and serves as North Carolina’s top law enforcement official.
+The North Carolina attorney general is elected to a four-year term by statewide popular vote and serves as North Carolina’s top law enforcement official.

 Here’s everything you need to know about the North Carolina attorney general role.